prevwong/reka.js/docs/concepts/externals.md

 ## External Functions

 The next type of externals is External Functions.
-These are useful when you need to expose functions that provides additional functionalities for your users.
+These are useful when you need to expose functions that your end-users could call.
 For example, you could expose an external function that your users could use to return a random number:

 ```tsx
 const reka = Reka.create({